davibc90/cloudwalk_agents_swarm_challenge/README.md

 This repository implements an **Agent Swarm**—a coordinated set of AI agents that collaborate to process incoming user messages and fulfill a variety of tasks:

 1. **Supervisor (Router) Agent**
-   - Entry point for all messages; routes requests to the appropriate sub-agent.
+   - Entry point for all messages; routes requests to the appropriate sub-agent or finish the agent's work.
-   - One agent trasferring at a time
-   - Uses handoff tools to route messages to appropriate agents or finish working step
+   - Calls "personality_node" to generate a final response

 2. **Knowledge Agent**
-   - Handles RAG-based retrieval over InfinitePay’s website content.
+   - Handles RAG-based retrieval over InfinitePay’s website content ingested to Weaviate vector store.
-   - Uses LangChain and Weaviate vector store for context-rich responses.
    - Web search tool for external information retrieval

 3. **Customer Support Agent**
-   - Provides user-centric support using Supabase for user data and support calls
+   - Provides user-centric support using Supabase as database
    - Includes tools for retrieving user information and registering support calls for human team assesment

 4. **Secretary Agent**